 High School: (1) Drama (2) Musical Theatre (3) Television & Broadcast Arts

 The Drama and Musical Theatre tracks introduce students to performance through the theatre discipline.
 Students develop skills such as speech articulation, problem- solving, critical thinking, teamwork, and responsibility through scene study, character development, improvisation, and movement.
 Students are introduced to basic theatre terminology.
 Additionally, students are introduced and expected to participate in all aspects of theatre, ranging from acting to set design, to costumes and makeup.
+Within the Musical Theatre track, students are trained in Broadway dance and vocal music to round out their theatre education.
 Drama and Musical Theatre Majors develop confidence in their individual ideas and abilities and experience self-growth through artistic expression.
 As students progress through these tracks, they continue to develop and strengthen the necessary skills to enhance their performance quality.

 Students Applying to Drama or Musical Theatre Should Consider the Following Interests and Skill Sets:

 Students who major in Television & Broadcast Arts explore and navigate through the ever-changing field of visual communications.
 From film to television, to online content, TV broadcasting offers students the opportunity for hands-on experience in front of and behind the camera in all aspects of video production.
 The Major guides students from the evolution of an idea, into a fully planned project, through production and into post-production, editing and marketing.
 Students see their ideas come to life and become visual content creators.
 This course prepares students for college programs and careers in video production.